Clear and reliable information about why human rights matter.

 Creative Review, 22 April 2015

-RightsInfo launched on 21 April 2015 and has received over 500,000 page views since then.
-We want to radically change the way human rights are communicated, and have lots of fun doing it.
+RightsInfo launched on 21 April 2015.
+We want to radically change the way human rights are communicated.
 Thanks for coming along for the ride and, remember, if you like it, share it.

 The materials on the site are licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 Full details here, but in short feel free to use them in their original form (that is, don’t edit) as long as they are attributed and you are not making money from our stuff.